Solaris 10 on the

 The

-card bus driver available on the laptop download page is not necessary
+card bus driver available on the laptop download page is not

 anymore - it's included in Solaris Nevada since snv_44 (see